RegardsOss/RegardsOss.github.io/docs/development/services/lta-manager/lta-manager.md

   and `rs-storage`.

 :::info Mandatory
-`LTA Manager` or `rs-lta-manager` need a worker to transform LTA request to SIP.
+`LTA Manager` or `rs-lta-manager` needs a worker to transform LTA request to SIP.
 This worker must be deployed and registered in the [rs-worker-manager microservice](../../services/worker-manager/overview.md).

+If the `rs-worker-manager` microservice is not configured with this worker, the `rs-lta-manager` service will not work as expected.
 :::

 | Concept                                                                           | Compatibility | Description                                     |